-- ◆ -keep_comments Don't remove comments adjacent to removed code. - → -linux_spacing, -smpl_spacing Control the spacing within the code added by the semantic patch.
+• -keep comments Don't remove comments adjacent to removed code.

+- ← -linux_spacing, -smpl_spacing Control the spacing within the code added by the semantic patch.
 The option -linux_spacing causes spatch to follow the conventions of Linux, regardless of the spacing in the semantic patch.
 This is the default.
-The option -smpl_spacing causes spatch to follow the spacing given in the semantic patch, within individual lines. - ♦ -o ⟨file⟩ The output file. - ♦ -inplace Modify the input file. - ♦ -outplace Store modifications in a .cocci_res file. - ♦ -no_show_diff Normally, a diff between the original and transformed code is printed on the standard output.
-This option causes this not to be done. - ♦ -U Set number of diff context lines. - → -patch (path) The prefix of the pathname of the directory or file name that should dropped from the diff line in the generated patch.
+The option -smpl_spacing causes spatch to follow the spacing given in the semantic patch, within individual lines. - \Diamond -o \langle file \rangle The output file. - ♦ -in place Modify the input file.
+By default, the input file is overwritten, with no backup. - ♦ -backup_suffix The suffix of the file to use in making a backup of the original file(s).
+This suffix should include the leading ".", if one is desired.
+This option only has an effect when the option -in_place is also used. - ♦ -out place Store modifications in a .cocci_res file. - -no_show_diff Normally, a diff between the original and transformed code is printed on the standard output.
+This option causes this not to be done. - ♦ -U Set number of diff context lines. - → -patch ⟨path⟩ The prefix of the pathname of the directory or file name that should dropped from the diff line in the generated patch.
 This is useful if you want to apply a patch only to a subdirectory of a source code tree but want to create a patch that can be applied at the root of the source code tree.
 An example could be spatch -sp_file foo.cocci -dir /var/linuxes/linux-next/drivers -patch /var/linuxes/linux-next.
-A trailing / is permitted on the directory name and has no impact on the result.

-- ◆ -save_tmp_files Coccinelle creates some temporary files in /tmp that it deletes after use.
+A trailing / is permitted on the directory name and has no impact on the result. - ♦ -save tmp_files Coccinelle creates some temporary files in /tmp that it deletes after use.
 This option causes these files to be saved. - -debug_unparsing Show some debugging information about the generation of the transformed code.
 This has the side-effect of deleting the transformed code.